-Santa Fe Irrigation District directors cut their own pay and benefits at their monthly meeting on Thursday, Feb.
-20.
+The Santa Fe Irrigation District Board of Directors took formal action to cut the pay and health benefits of its members at its meeting on Thursday, March 20.

 Several people spoke out against the market during public comment, with concerns ranging from clean-up, security, traffic, competition with the Village Market, and the charity selection.